mckennapsean/dissertation/content/01-intro.md

 are made by a visualization designer, such as guidelines that are established through evaluating a system.
 No previous work exists that connects all three of these aspects and describes the interplay among them for visualization design.
+\mm{and why is this important?}
 Moreover, existing visualization design models have not explored pedagogical approaches for teaching the process and these three aspects to visualization design novices.

+\mm{Although several proposed process models...}
 Many visualization designers propose models to capture the steps of the design process for creating and building novel and useful visualizations [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011], but the novelty of the design activity framework is how it describes these steps as overlapping, iterative, and even nested _design activities_.
+\mm{why is this important?}
-Many different design process models have been developed, some by the design or human-computer interaction (HCI) communities, and several within the visualization community as well, and the design activity framework pulls in useful aspects from these models.
-In the field of visualization, problem-driven research often involves design studies, in which visualization experts create visualization systems to support solving a real-world problem [@Sedlmair2012b].
+Many different design process
+models have been developed, some by the design or human-computer interaction (HCI) communities, and several within the visualization community as well, and the design activity framework pulls in useful aspects from these models.
+\mm{these sentences seem out of place with the beginning sentences of this paragraph. what exactly is this paragraph about? you may want to pull out the novice/pedilogical arguments to separate paragraph that stresses that the design process is particularly difficult for this class of vis folks, and that the DAF was designed with actionability in mind, unlike previous models….}
+In the
+field of visualization, problem-driven research often involves design studies, in which visualization experts create visualization systems to support solving a real-world problem [@Sedlmair2012b].
 It can be helpful to provide guidance to